sabari7868/wisecow/README.md

 🐄 Wisecow App

-A simple Wisdom server that returns random quotes using fortune and cowsay.
+A Wisdom server that returns random quotes using fortune and cowsay.
 This project demonstrates Docker, Kubernetes, CI/CD (GitHub Actions), and temporary public access via ngrok.

 📑 Table of Contents